British composer John Tavener dies aged 69

-LONDON (Reuters) - John Tavener, one of Britain’s most celebrated composers whose music was played at the funeral of Princess Diana, died at his home in southwest England on Tuesday at the age of 69, his publisher said.
+LONDON, Nov 12 (Reuters) - John Tavener, one of Britain’s most celebrated composers whose music was played at the funeral of Princess Diana, died at his home in southwest England on Tuesday at age 69, his publisher said.

-He was one of the few modern composers to gain a following among non-classical audiences, with many people attracted to his mysticism and spirituality.

-Fellow composer John Rutter told the BBC that Tavener ”was touched by genius at every point.

-A striking, gaunt man who stood 6-foot-six-inches with shoulder-length hair, Tavener expressed regret in later life for having been photographed wearing monk’s robes with religious icons and candles in the background.

-Plagued by poor health for much of his life, Tavener suffered a stroke in his mid-30s and in 1990 was diagnosed with Marfan Syndrome, a genetic condition that can cause heart defects.
+But Tavener was plagued by poor health for much of his life.
+He suffered a stroke in his mid-30s and in 1990 was diagnosed with Marfan Syndrome, a genetic condition that can cause heart defects.
 He had a major heart attack in 2007.

 James Rushton, managing director of Tavener’s publisher Chester Music, described him as a man of strong beliefs and huge personal warmth, loyalty and humour.